gdm413229/swwmgz_m/ExtendedLore.md

 - 2171: Akari Labs manages to extend their teleportation technology to travel between universes.
 The Demolitionist is deployed in a world called Parthoris, and takes part on a mission to defeat an evil sorcerer who had taken over the land.
-Months later, following a recommendation from Ashley Knox, the second contact with the Anarukon happens, this time all going peacefully.
+A month later, following a recommendation from Ashley Knox, the second contact with the Anarukon happens, this time all going peacefully.
 Saya Miyamoto meets Kirin Xanai, their marriage brings forth an alliance between the humans and the Anarukon.
-- 2172: Second major exploration at Akari Labs, the Demolitionist is deployed into a realm known as Cronos in order to defeat an associate of the old sorcerer from their previous mission.
+Two weeks after the wedding, a second exploration is initiated, with the Demolitionist deployed into a realm known as Cronos in order to defeat an associate of the old sorcerer from their previous mission.
 - 2173: Third major exploration, with the Demolitionist taking part of a rebel uprising in a world dominated by a cult known as the Order of the One God.
 - 2174: The prophecy of Mr. BIG SHOT comes true as the "Great Face In The Sky"